 You can tell that this blend was “designed” by a bartender as it is one of the best white rums continuously available on the market and elevates a drink such as a Daiquiri to (pretty much) perfection.
 The said bartender is Andrew Nicholls, he has over 18 years of industry behind him and his rum honours his grandfathers, William Simmpson and George Nicholls.

 William George contains unaged, pot still distillates from Jamaica, unaged multi-column distillate from Trinidad and one component aged between 2 and 5 years in ex-Bourbon casks which is also from Trinidad.
 It’s bottled at 43% ABV and has been filtered to get rid of any oak driven colour.
-The heavy-light bodied rum combo adds layers of flavours to the final product which is also showcased in any drink that has William George at its forefront – Daiquiri included!
+The heavy-light bodied rum combo adds layers of flavour to the final product which is also showcased in any drink that has William George at its forefront – Daiquiri included!

 Rum tasting notes: candied banana, crystalized ginger, nail varnish, raspberries, coriander and pink grapefruit.